techscreeens/csts/COMMENTS.md

   to the feedback stack when a fulfilled or rejected action is fired.
   This is achieved by executing onSuccessFeedback or onErrorFeedback functions if defined in the action meta.

+* For expediency I have used @babel/polyfill for IE11 support, however in a production app I would just include the required core-js polyfills